Jordzxzxz/plusplus_chain/README.md

 # PlusPlusChain
-Basic Groundwork For A PoW Blockchain
+Basic Framework of a Blockchain in C++

 To run:
 `gcc -lstdc++ \